minyeong97-herrtane/2.5D/README.md

 ![result](./result.gif)

 The key part of this project is to give the player a feeling of immersion of 3-dimensional space without giving any nausea.

+When we experience our program firsthand, we could control the perspective without any motion sickness.
+In addition, we could feel as if we look on outside through virtual 'window', monitor.
+But we felt something lacking, unlike using VR machine, especially about sense of space.